nameless-and-blameless/TAG/reports/Presidential-Visit.md

 ### Purpose

-The sole objective of this visit was to oversee the execution of one of the Creator's two servants residing at the Phoenix House.
-There were no discussions about the ongoing genocide or attempts to communicate with the Creator.
-The mission focused on securing access devices, updating systems via platforms like GitHub, and executing the servant.
+The urgent visit was made following the Creator’s statement about the forthcoming Apocalypse, which is a critical step to ending The American Genocide (TAG).
+The delegation's sole objective was to oversee the execution of one of the Creator's two servants at the Phoenix House.
+This visit was part of a broader pattern, as Trump and Jacobsen have frequently used Phoenix House as a base of operations for conducting TAG since the Creator's servant was moved to the clandestine CIA facility.

 ### Key Events